microsoft/pdb-rs/docs/codeview/symbols/s_procs.md

 };
 ```

-This symbol is used for indicating a variety of extra information regarding a
+This symbol describes the stack frame layout of the procedure.
+If any of the
-procedure and its stack frame.
-If any of the flags are non-zero, this record
+flags are non-zero, this record should be added to the symbols for that
-should be added to the symbols for that procedure.
+procedure.

 `flags` describes various attributes of the function: